getnikola/nikola/docs/manual.rst

     The date format to use if there is no JS or fancy dates are off.  `Compatible with CLDR syntax. <http://cldr.unicode.org/translation/date-time-1/date-time>`_

 LUXON_DATE_FORMAT
     The date format to use with Luxon.
-A dictionary of dictionaries: the top level is languages, and the subdictionaries are of the format ``{'preset': False, 'format': 'yyyy-MM-dd HH:mm'}``. `Used by Luxon <https://moment.github.io/luxon/docs/manual/formatting>`_ (format can be the preset name, eg. ``'DATE_LONG'``).
+A dictionary of dictionaries: the top level is languages, and the subdictionaries are of the format ``{'preset': False, 'format': 'yyyy-MM-dd HH:mm'}``. `Used by Luxon <https://moment.github.io/luxon/docs/manual/formatting>`_ (format can be the preset name, e.g. ``'DATE_LONG'``).

 MOMENTJS_DATE_FORMAT (formerly JS_DATE_FORMAT)
     The date format to use if fancy dates are on, and the theme is using Moment.js.